Landscape encodings enhance optimization: Introduction

 Complex systems in our world are often \emph{computationally} complex as well.
-In particular, the class of NP-complete problems \cite{Garey:1979a}, for which no fast solutions are known, encompasses a rich diversity of problems ranging from spin glasses \cite{Mezard:02,Mezard:05} and protein folding \cite{Fraenkel:93} to genetic networks \cite{Berg:04}.
+In particular, the class of NP-complete problems \cite{Garey:1979a}, for which no fast solvers are known, encompasses not only a wide variety of well-known combinatorial optimization problems from the Travelling Salesman Problem to graph coloring, but also includes a rich diversity of applications in the natural sciences ranging from genetic networks \cite{Berg:04} through protein folding \cite{Fraenkel:93} to spin glasses \cite{Mezard:02,Bauer:05, Schulman:07, Ricci-Tersenghi:2010}.
 In such cases, heuristic optimization -- where the goal is to find the best solution that is reachable within an allocated time -- is widely accepted as being a more fruitful avenue of research than attempting to find an exact, globally optimal, solution.
 This view is motivated at least in part by the realization that in physical and biological systems, there are severe constraints on the type of algorithms that can be naturally implemented as dynamical processes.
-Typically, thus, we have to deal with local search algorithms: here, in the presence of thermal (mutational) noise, solutions which are favorable in terms of energy (fitness) are selected.
+Typically, thus, we have to deal with local search algorithms.
+Simulated annealing \cite{Kirkpatrick:1983}, genetic and evolutionary algorithms \cite{Holland:1992}, as well as genetic programming \cite{Koza:1992} are the most prominent representatives of this type.
+Their common principle is the generation of variation by thermal or mutational noise, and the subsequent selection of variants that are advantageous in terms of energy or fitness \cite{Reidys:02a}.